nucypher/nucypher/docs/source/guides/federated_testnet_guide.md

 Following the steps will launch a functioning federated-only Ursula node operating from a machine you control.
 Before getting started, please note:

 * We encourage you to launch your node on a machine that is able to remain online with as few interruptions as possible, for as long as possible.
 Although it is possible to restart a node, excessive deactivation/reactivation can contribute to a lack of usable feedback from the test network.
 Additionally, node uptime will be important for proper functioning of Mainnet.
-Thus, it’s worthwhile to start working with a reliable machine now so that your nodes are compliant with our uptime requirements when the time comes.
+Thus, it’s worthwhile to start working with a reliable machine now so that your nodes are compliant with the network's uptime requirements when the time comes.

 * Setup requires knowledge of your machine’s public-facing IPv4 address and local network configuration.
-It advised to use a static IP address since changing IP addresses will require node reconfiguration.
+It is advised to use a static IP address since changing IP addresses will require node reconfiguration.
 Configure port-forwarding rules on port 9151 if you are operating a node behind a firewall.
 Once successfully up and running, your node will be discoverable by all other nodes in the test network.

 * NuFT transmits application errors and crash reports to NuCypher’s sentry server.
 This functionality is enabled by default for NuFT only and will be deactivated by default for mainnet.